MathewKJ2048/Wang-cube-circuit-simulator/design_doc.md

 - paste button - it's its own mode

 - forbidden state - clipboard is null and the paste button is active

+## Name:

+- classes parsed on demand, but stored as string
+- this is to make editing easier